gharials/dev-path/docs/building-softwares/react-js.md

 export default App;
 ```

+A component function returns JSX instead of HTML.
+JSX is an extension of HTML, which allows using JavaScript expression within HTML.

 ## How React generates web pages with components

-We only define the component functions, but how does React generated HTML from them?
+We only define the component functions, but how does React generate HTML from them?
 It is documented in [official React docs](https://react.dev/learn/render-and-commit).
 Here follows a brief summary of the process.

 1. Some event initiates a render.
 This phase is called _trigger._
 2. After a trigger, React generates the HTML portion string by calling each component function.
 This phase is called _rendering._